dhruva3010/react_projects/reduxwithreact/README.md

-# Getting Started with Create React App and MUI
+# Getting Started with Create React App and MUI (Counter example)

 This project was bootstrapped with MUI.